“Change Today Protect Tomorrow”

 The Sustainability department acts as a focal point for all aspects of sustainability within the University and works to develop local, regional, national and international networks to further the sustainability agenda.
 We vision with many stakeholders using innovative techniques.

 The University established a Sustainability Committee, which includes student representation, in 2005, chaired by the Pro Vice Chancellor (Students).
 The Sustainability Management Team, headed by the Director of Sustainability acts as a focal point for all aspects of sustainability within the University.
 The Director of Sustainability is a Sustainability West Midlands Green Leader and sits on a number of regional and national committees in the sustainability field.
-Recently chosen to be the inaugural chair of a joint network in the Midlands bringing together EAUC and Sustainability West Midlands.

 Many colleagues have key roles in supporting sustainability and all have enhancing environmental sustainability within their job roles.
-All new staff have mandatory induction into sustainability, which includes for example learning about our 10 Golden Rules for living sustainably.
+All new staff have mandatory induction into sustainability, which includes for example learning about our 10 Golden Rules for living sustainability.
 We have 3 ISO 14001 trained auditors, full-time energy and waste manager posts supporting the sustainability department.
 Both sustainability department posts are full time, the Director takes the strategic lead, and the coordinator leads on student and staff behaviour change and calculating the University's carbon data.
 The department has an annual budget of around £150,000 which has been ring fenced.
 Priorities for projects are decided by the Sustainability Committee, and all students and staff are encouraged to put forward ideas to help embed sustainability throughout the campus, community and curriculum.
 Details of current projects can be found within these web pages.

 To get in touch with the Sustainability department please contact: